raspberrypilearning/sensing-space/lesson-5/lesson.md

   ![spin](images/spinning.png)

 9. The graph clearly shows an increase in the force experienced by the Sense HAT while being spun.
-Try the experiment again using different length straps to see how this changes the force experience.
+Try the experiment again using different lengths of strap to see how this changes the force experience.

 ## Plenary